What is Financial Planning?

 Ans.
 Financial planning covers all aspects of a person’s financial well-being.
 This includes savings, investments, retirement and college savings plans, insurance coverage, and estate planning.
 Retirement planning covers only investments made for retirement.

 Ans.
-All your investments will be in your name and its can be tracked online also
+All your investments will be in your name and it can be tracked online also

 Ans.
 Every individual who wants to meet short and long term financial goals, needs a Financial Planner.

 Ans.
 Financial Planning is an ongoing process to help you make sensible decisions about money that can help you achieve your goals in life; it’s not just about buying products.
-Our services cover various aspects of planning:
+It covers various aspects of planning:

 • Risk Profiling